onflow/flow-go/pkg/language/docs/language.md

 > 🚧 Status: The usage of external types is not implemented yet.

-Next is where you can define any new types you would like to use or deploy.
+Next is where you can define any new types you would like to use or deploy within your transaction.
+These are kind of like global constants or variables.

-Then, when you get into the there are the three main phases: Preparation, execution, and postconditions.
+Then, you have the body of the transaction, which is broken into three main phases: Preparation, execution, and postconditions, only in that order.
 Each phase has a block of bpl code that executes sequentially.
-Transactions can do some things that normal contracts cannot, and vice versa.

 The **prepare phase** acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
-The preparer has the permissions to read and write to storage of all the accounts the signed the transaction.
+The preparer has the permissions to read from and write to the storage of all the accounts that signed the transaction.

-The **execute phase** is where all interaction with contracts happens.
-This can be interacting with the signers' contracts or with contracts with public types and functions that are deployed in other accounts.
+The **execute phase** is where all interaction with external contracts happens.
+This usually involves interacting with contracts with public types and functions that are deployed in other accounts.

 The **postcondition phase** is where the transaction can check that its functionality was executed correctly.